 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Smokehead is a single malt produced on the isle of Islay off Scotland’s western coast.
+Smokehead is a single malt distilled on the isle of Islay off Scotland’s western coast.
 Sourced from an unknown distillery, it is bottled by Ian MacLeod – owner of Glengoyne and Tamdhu distilleries, the Isle of Skye blend and the main driving force behind the ongoing rejuvenation of the dormant Rosebank distillery in Falkirk.

 The brand was originally developed in 2006 with the intention of appealing to a younger audience, complete with contemporary packaging and a bold flavour profile.
 A core range comprising of “Original” and “Extra Rare” expressions saw it gain a foothold in an increasingly competitive market for affordable Islay whisky.

 I must admit however, my own experiences with Smokehead over the years have led me to view it as a solid if unremarkable dram.
 A single malt that perhaps doesn’t quite live up to its rather dramatic branding.

 2018 brought an extensive re-branding that put the familiar Skull motif front and centre, rapidly followed by newly developed products.
 At the forefront of this new era was “High Voltage”, a higher strength offering bottled at an impressive 58%.

 Since 2009, Smokehead has enjoyed an association with Classic Rock magazine, running extensive advertising campaigns throughout the publication and acting as VIP sponsor of their Roll of Honour Awards ceremony.
 This spirit of collaboration has since been developed further in the form of “The Refinery”, a series of partnerships with other independently minded craftsmen and women.